smarthome-lab/chat-feedback-tool/__test__/katalon/README.md

 and change the path and file suffix like its named in the file system

 Step 6.
 Run the tests with Run As.. --> JUnit Test

-For all tests (except the LoginLogoff Test) it is needed to be logged in to the https://feedback.hschat.app/#/ site e.g. with the following User Data:

-Email: admin@hschat.app
-Password: Admin123